Educational Pest Index

 Prevention

-Seal cracks and gaps around doors, windows, and foundation
+Seal cracks and gaps around doors, windows, and foundation walls

 Full Ants Guide